-Remains of constructions, alongside a wall, catch our attention when we walk just a few more steps.
-It’s more interesting to observe them from the top of the wall.
+Remains of constructions alongside a wall catch our attention when we walk just a few more steps.
+It’s fascinating to observe them from the top of the wall.

 There are also traces of huge cisterns for water and silos for food.
-Together, cisterns and silos could keep the population in there for a long time, making it more resistant to foreign attacks.
-Researches believe one cistern was once an ancient Roman well used for copper exploration.
+Together, cisterns and silos could keep the population inside longer, making people more resistant to foreign attacks.
+Researchers believe that one cistern was once an ancient Roman well used for copper exploration.

 Enjoy now this series of photos: